Atomtronic Many-Body Transport using Husimi Driving: Abstract

 \section{Abstract}

-Quantum systems with exact analytic solutions are rare, with most systems of interest requiring perturbative or other approximate methods to produce theoretical models.
-Husimi's 1953 solution to the Schr{\"o}dinger equation for the linearly driven (see-saw) harmonic oscillator results in an exact solution for a wavepacket spatially translated but otherwise unperturbed by the driving force.
-In this work, we consider this Husimi driving scheme applied to a Bose-Einstein condensate (BEC), and further extend the theoretical solution to include interacting many-body systems in arbitrary states.
-We experimentally implement this solution in both optically- and magnetically-trapped BEC systems, subject to resonant or off-resonant driving by a linear magnetic potential.
-The observed trajectories of the centre-of-mass agree with theory, showing minimal excitation of the condensate.
-Based on these results, we propose Husimi driving as a platform for precision control of one-body, few-body, and many-body systems, and demonstrate its application to high-fidelity condensate transport at 72 times faster than adiabatic speeds.
-We demonstrate the platform's utility in trap frequency measurement and introduce a Husimi driving-based scheme for atom interferometry.
+Quantum systems with exact analytic solutions are rare - challenging the realisation of excitation-free transport methods for many-body systems.
+Husimi's 1953 treatment of linearly driven harmonic oscillators constitutes an important exception, describing a wavepacket which is spatially translated but otherwise unperturbed by the driving.
+In this work, we experimentally demonstrate the application of Husimi's solution to an interacting many-body system, namely optically- and magnetically-trapped Bose-Einstein condensates subject to resonant and off-resonant linear magnetic driving potentials.
+The observed centre-of-mass motion is consistent with theory and shows minimal excitation of the displaced condensate -- a highly desirable property of any condensate manipulation technique.
+We demonstrate transport 72 times faster than adiabatic rates, and a novel Husimi driving-based trap frequency measurement.
+We finally propose future applications based on our experimental results: an atom interferometry scheme, and methods for extended transport and precision control of one-body, few-body, and many-body systems via Husimi driving.